Dr. M. Stephen Trent, PhD

 UGA Foundation Distinguished Professor

 University of Georgia

-Dr. Trent is currently a UGA Foundation Distinguished Professor in the Department of Infectious Disease at the University of Georgia, College of Veterinary Medicine.
+Dr. Trent is currently a UGA Foundation Distinguished Professor in the Department of Infectious Diseases at the University of Georgia, College of Veterinary Medicine.
 Prior to this, he was a professor in Molecular Biosciences at the University of Texas in Austin.
 Dr. Trent has received numerous awards for his research accomplishments, including a distinguished alumni award from the James H. Quillen College of Medicine, the Alois Nowotny Award for Research Excellence, and the Zoetis Award for Research Excellence.
-In 2014, Dr. Trent was inducted as a Fellow of the American Academy of Microbiology, and today is on the Editorial Board of the Journal of Innate Immunity and the Journal of Molecular Microbiology.
-He has previously served on the Editorial Board of the Journal of Biological Chemistry and as an Associate Editor of BMC Microbiology.
+In 2014, Dr. Trent was inducted as a Fellow of the American Academy of Microbiology, and today is on the editorial board of the Journal of Innate Immunity and the Journal of Molecular Microbiology.
+He has previously served on the editorial board of the Journal of Biological Chemistry and as an Associate Editor of BMC Microbiology.